Students work together with ukuleles and other musical instruments in a band and learn teamwork.

 For our upcoming Winter Sing, the 5th graders have learned several songs on their ukuleles.
 Many of these songs also appear in beginning band and orchestra texts, but in different keys than we use on the ukulele.
 The band and orchestra students love the challenge of learning to transpose and play by ear, so they can play while their friends sing.
 Here are some of the many benefits to students:

-- The instrumental students get to re-visit familiar and well-loved songs from 4th
+- The instrumental students get to re-visit familiar and well-loved songs from 4th grade

 - The band students need to figure out how to play these notes by referring to fingering charts in the backs of their books